The City Project Team

 Robert has extensive experience in public policy, legal advocacy, mediation, and litigation involving complex social justice, civil rights, human health, environmental, education, and criminal justice matters.
 He has influenced the investment of over $43 billion in underserved communities, working at the intersection of equal justice, public health, and the built environment.
 He served as chairman of the Citizens' School Bond Oversight Committee for five years, helping raise over $27 billion to build new, and modernize existing, public schools as centers of their communities in Los Angeles.
 He has helped communities create and preserve great urban parks and preserve access to beaches and trails.
 He has helped diversify support for and access to state resource bonds, with unprecedented levels of support among communities of color and low-income communities, and billions of dollars for urban parks.
 He served on the Development Team for the National Park Service Healthy Parks, Healthy People Community Engagement eGuide.

 Robert served as an Assistant United States Attorney for the Southern District of New York, and an attorney with the NAACP Legal Defense & Education Fund.
 He received the President's Award from the California Attorneys for Criminal Justice for helping release Geronimo Pratt, the former Black Panther leader, from prison after 27 years for a crime he did not commit.
 He represented people on Death Row in Georgia, Florida, and Mississippi.
-Stanford Law School called him a "civil rights giant" and Stanford Magazine "an inspiration."
+Stanford Law School called him a "civil rights giant" and Stanford Magazine “an inspiration.”
+Robert served on the Justice and Peace Commission for the Archdiocese of Los Angeles under Cardinal Roger Mahony.
 He is an immigrant who came to the U.S. from Guatemala at age four.

 Robert has lectured widely on the vision for healthy parks, schools, and communities.
 Recent keynote speeches include conferences at the National Recreation and Park Association (NRPA), Johns Hopkins Bloomberg School of Public Health, U.S. Environmental Protection Agency New Partners for Smart Growth, and Smithsonian Anacostia Community Museum.
 Other presentations include Stanford, Yale, Duke, Harvard Law School, Howard, UCLA, USC, Dalhousie University in Nova Scotia, Canada, FLAC in Dublin, Ireland, Centers for Disease Control (CDC), and National Council of La Raza (NCLR).
 The City Project [is] working to broaden access to parks and open space for inner-city residents and . . . to fight childhood obesity by guaranteeing that . . . students get enough physical education." — New York Times.